 Speaking of decisions, apply wisdom to the ones you can delegate and ones you cannot.
 Specifics will vary project to project, but in general the more reversible a decision is, the less important it is you make it.
 Another rule of thumb: as soon as you know how to do something well, it’s time to teach someone else to do it, while you take up the next challenge no one else is equipped to solve.
 Fail at security and you fail full stop, so keep your eyes on anything that could jeopardize it.

 Your good intentions of ensuring quality code and other deliverables won’t be enough.
 Establish quality mechanisms: automated linting and security scans.
 Automated testing.
 Continuous deployment.
-These are your eyes and ears, and more important for you to establish and monitor than you building features.
+These are your eyes and ears, and more important for you to establish and monitor than you building features at their expense.

 Take failure personally.
 Things will go wrong; the minute you blame those under your charge, you’ve lost.
 Instead, turn your gaze inward to what you could have done better.
 When you hold yourself to the highest standard, it calls others to do the same.